admhpr/national-animals/docs/README.md

 ### Acknowledgements

-Largely inspired by the [work](http://kyrandale.com/static/talks/reveal.js/index_pydata2015.html#/) of Kryan Dale and his [book](https://www.amazon.com/Data-Visualization-Python-JavaScript-Transform/dp/1491920513) on Data Viz with Python and Javascript.
+Largely inspired by the [work](http://kyrandale.com/static/talks/reveal.js/index_pydata2015.html#/) of Kyran Dale and his [book](https://www.amazon.com/Data-Visualization-Python-JavaScript-Transform/dp/1491920513) on Data Viz with Python and Javascript.

 This Project is Licensed under